Resistance to the Soviet regime in estonia 1940-1991

-On 23 August 1987, a demonstration was held in Hirvepark (Deer Park) in Tallinn, condemning the crimes of Stalinism and fascism.
+On 23 August 1987, a demonstration was held in Hirvepark (Deer Park) in Tallinn, Estonia, condemning the crimes of Stalinism and fascism.
 Local authorities permitted the rally but did not allow information about it to be broadcast.
 Paradoxically, the invitation to gather for the demonstration spread via foreign radio stations and brought together thousands of people.

 THE EXHIBITION HAS BEEN COMPILED BY:

 Estonian Institute of Historical Memory, 2021